Q. Why does the system say my library record is blocked, when I try to renew online?

 You may have exceeded your fines limit.
 The fines limit for all patrons is 50.00.
 Once this limit is reached, your library account will be blocked from further borrowing, as well as renewing or placing requests online.

-To remove a block from your account due to exceeding your fines limit, you can pay your fines online by logging into “My Account” on our library website, by visiting a University of Calgary Library service point, or by phoning 403-220-8895.
+To remove a block from your account due to exceeding your fines limit, you can pay your fines online by logging into “My Account” on our library website, or by visiting a University of Calgary Library service point.